|MARLOW - MAIDENHEAD PASSENGERS' ASSOCIATION|

 Bourne End - High Wycombe

 MMPA believes that HS2 must be built, but does not express a view on routeing through the Chilterns.
-We note the proposals for an interchange with the Great Western lines, Crossrail, Chiltern (possibly) and Heathrow Express at Old Oak Common.
+We note the proposals for an interchange with the Great Western lines, Crossrail, Chiltern (probably) and Heathrow Express at Old Oak Common.
 This also offers opportunities for interchange with the London Overground and Underground lines through Willesden Junction if a connection is put in.
 The additional stop for Thames Valley passengers will increase journey times but this will be offset by the improved connectivity.
-We believe that the interchange should also be provided with the West Coast Main Line at Willesden.
+We believe that the interchange should include reopening the West Coast Main Line platforms at Willesden Junction.

 Sunday Service at Taplow